 Finding adequate acreage in prime arable land may be difficult, though, given the increased land acquisitions by affluent individuals⁵ in agricultural states like Colorado.
 Leveraging out-of-state hemp sources may provide an advantage over local producers lacking adequate land to achieve optimum output.

-Processing raw hemp materials into extracts or finished products is overseen by the Colorado Department of Public Health & Environment, not CDA.
+The Colorado Department of Public Health & Environment, not the CDA, oversees the processing of raw hemp materials into extracts or finished products.
 The CDPHE also requires that hemp operators under its jurisdiction register their businesses, but only once, and the price for hemp processing registration in Colorado is only $1,600 per year.

 As a result, Colorado would be an ideal state for processing bulk biomass into cannabinoid extracts.
 However, the state only allows hemp processors to choose from a very limited list of “approved sources⁶,” all of which are in-state growers of hemp.
 If you specify a hemp biomass source other than an approved business on your application, it may face rejection.

 Colorado businesses seeking to process hemp must also understand the difference between Safe Harbor and Not Safe Harbor hemp processing operations.
-If a business produces products with more than 1.75mg THC per container, it is protected under Colorado state law and subject to a separate application process.
+Businesses producing products with more than 1.75mg THC per container are protected under Colorado state law and must follow a separate application process.
 Businesses producing products containing less than 1.75mg THC per volume must submit a Not Safe Harbor application instead.

 Both application types cost $100 per application and $1,500 per registration per year.
 Registration periods generally begin on July 1st and end on June 30th of every year.